-Each production unit is modeled as an enterprise unit.
+To reflect the financial flow of the aircraft manufacturer, each production unit is modeled as an enterprise unit.
 Production unit A is modeled as enterprise unit EUA, production unit B is modeled as enterprise unit EUB, and production unit C is modeled as enterprise unit EUC.